Queen Elizabeth II Stakes: History

 The event was established in 1955, and it was originally held in September.
 It was created when a race called the Knights' Royal Stakes was renamed in honour of Queen Elizabeth II.
 The first three winners were all trained in France.

 The present system of race grading was introduced in 1971, and the "QEII" was initially given Group 2 status.
 It was promoted to Group 1 level in 1987.

 The race was added to the Breeders' Cup Challenge series in 2008.
 From this point the winner earned an automatic invitation to compete in the Breeders' Cup Mile.
 It was removed from the series in 2012.

 The Queen Elizabeth II Stakes was switched to October in 2011.
 It became part of a new fixture called British Champions Day, and its prize fund was increased fourfold to £1,000,000.
-It now serves as the mile-category final of the British Champions Series.
+It served as the mile-category final of the British Champions Series from 2011 to 2024.